-To use a group of replicated View Connection Server instances across a WAN, MAN (metropolitan area network), or other non-LAN, in scenarios where a View deployment needs to span datacenters, you must use the Cloud Pod Architecture feature.
+To use a group of replicated Connection Server instances across a WAN, MAN (metropolitan area network), or other non-LAN, in scenarios where a Horizon deployment needs to span data centers, you must use the Cloud Pod Architecture feature.

-This feature uses standard View components to provide cross-datacenter administration, global and flexible user-to-desktop mapping, high-availability desktops, and disaster recovery capabilities.
-You can link together four View pods to provide a single large desktop brokering and management environment for two geographically distant sites and manage up to 20,000 remote desktops.
+This feature uses standard Horizon components to provide cross-data-center administration, global and flexible user-to-desktop mapping, high-availability desktops, and disaster recovery capabilities.

 The following diagram is an example of a basic Cloud Pod Architecture topology.

-In the example topology, two previously standalone View pods in different datacenters are joined together to form a single pod federation.
-An end user in this environment can connect to a View Connection Server instance in the New York datacenter and receive a desktop or application in the London data center.
+In the example topology, two previously standalone pods in different data centers are joined together to form a single pod federation.
+An end user in this environment can connect to a Connection Server instance in the New York data center and receive a desktop or application in the London data center.

 The Cloud Pod Architecture feature is not supported in an IPv6 environment.

-For more information, see Administering View Cloud Pod Architecture.
+For more information, see the Administering Cloud Pod Architecture in Horizon 7 document.